navanathjadhav/generic-pagination/README.md

-# Server side Pagination with search
+# Server side Pagination with search in React

 This project includes fully customizable server-side pagination component along with search feature without using any third party pagination library.